 However, the best find of late is the lice…

 Let me set the scene.
 It is late 1919, two years after the revolution.
 The place has faced six years of perpetual war, first in WWI and then in the ‘civil’ war.
 Of course it wasn’t ‘civil’ at all: the British, French, Americans, Canadians, Japanese et al thought they could topple the fledgling and weakened communist republic.
 They failed, so they sent arms, money, supplies and troops to old guard generals in the north, south, east and west – Kolchak, Yudenich, Denikin, Churchill et al (Churchill predicted he would have Moscow by Christmas of 1918).
 The lesson: any socialist state that wants to delink from the global capitalist system will be attacked, brutally and consistently, dubbed ‘terrorist’, a threat to civilisation, un-democratic, dictatorial and so on and on.
 It will also need to make sure it is well protected – the necessary evil of what is called ‘war communism’.

 But defeat the lot of them the Soviets did.
-So by the end of the 1919, they can finally turn to reconstruction.
-Three key issues have been dogging them: food, since the blockade had attempted to starve the Russians; fuel, since the same enemies had grabbed the coalfields and tried to freeze them to death.
+So by the end of the 1919, they could finally turn to reconstruction.
+Three key issues had been dogging them: food, since the blockade had attempted to starve the Russians; fuel, since the same enemies had grabbed the coalfields and tried to freeze them to death; and disease, especially through lice.
 Pecisely on these issues does the question of the transition from old to new turn: how do you construct a completely different system of production, distribution and consumption in the midst of the old system.

 But what about the lice?
 They are the third key issue for the tension between old and new.
 Here is Lenin at the seventh congress of Soviets in December 1919: